 Thank you for contacting me about the sexual harassment of women and girls in public.

-I agree that sexual harassment of women and girls, including in public places, is totally unacceptable.
+I agree that sexual harassment of women and girls, including in public places, is totally unacceptable and I sympathise deeply with anyone who has suffered such appalling treatment.
 No one should be forced to change the way they live to avoid harassment and abuse.

-I welcome the publication of the tackling violence against women and girls strategy to ensure women and girls are safe everywhere - at home, online and on the streets.
-The strategy will increase support for victims and survivors, increase the number of perpetrators brought to justice and to reduce the prevalence of violence against women and girls in the long-term.
-In addition, the new Voyeurism (Offences) Act criminalises the reprehensible behaviour of up-skirting.
+I also welcome the publication of the tackling violence against women and girls strategy to ensure women and girls are safe everywhere - at home, online and on the streets.
+The strategy increases support for victims and survivors, will increase the number of perpetrators brought to justice and reduce the prevalence of violence against women and girls in the long-term.
+In addition, the Voyeurism (Offences) Act criminalises the reprehensible behaviour of up-skirting.
 There can now be no doubt that this activity is criminal and will not be tolerated.
 For the most serious offences, this law will ensure that the offender is also placed on the sex offenders' register.

 You will be pleased to learn that relationships education is now compulsory for all primary pupils and relationships and sex education compulsory for all secondary school pupils.
 This ensures that concepts such as healthy relationships, consent and boundaries are taught to children.

-On this and the other pressing issues related to public sexual harassment, there is more to do and I will be paying close attention to the important work which is underway.
+There is more to do, and I will be paying close attention to the important work which is underway.

 Thank you again for taking the time to contact me.